Adaptive LiDAR Sampling and Depth Completion using Ensemble Variance: Experiments and Results

 In addition, we give the ratio between the budgets required with the PM method and with grid sampling for both the RF and NN completion methods.
 It can be seen that our methods allow for significant savings in sampling, with some dependence on the required accuracy.
 The advantage of using PM over grid sampling is particularly noticeable for the RF-based completion method.
 We note that the numbers in Table~\ref{tab:kitti_fixed_nn} are interpolated from available results by linear regression of the logarithm of the budget against the logarithm of the RMSE, and for the method of Bergman et al., they are also extrapolated.

 As noted before, our methods are also applicable when only depth data is available.
-Results for the NN-based construction in this setting are given in Figure~\ref{fig:kitti_pm_error}, which shows the same general behavior as with RGBd data.
-We also observe that having RGB data in addition to depth helps performance moderately for small budgets but this effect decreases and may even reverse for larger budgets.
+Results for this setting are given in Figure~\ref{fig:kitti_pm_error}, which shows the same general behavior as with RGBd data.
+We also note that having RGB data in addition to depth helps performance moderately for small budgets but this effect decreases and may even reverse for larger budgets.
 This phenomenon is explained by the fact that concrete depth measurements are much more informative than RGB data, and that at some point, RGB data carries little additional relevant information considering its huge size.
+An example comparing the sampling patterns with RGBd data and with depth alone is given in Figure~\ref{fig:RGBd_vs_d_sampling_patterns}.

 Finally, we examine the relations between the variance and squared error of ensemble predictions in an empirical way.
 As seen in Figure~\ref{fig:kitti_1024_correlations}, these two quantities are highly correlated, and the correlation decreases with every phase.
 Namely, choosing points to measure according to their variance is an approximation for choosing them according to their squared error.
 While the squared error is not available to a sampling algorithm in practice, one may simulate replacing the variance with the squared error in our algorithm, as shown in Figure~\ref{fig:kitti_metrics_sparsity_d}.
 Interestingly, the RMSE of the idealized method behaves as a lower bound to that of its realistic approximation, the PM method.
 This behavior, however, is not claimed to always hold.
 Figure~\ref{fig:error_during_stages} summarizes the relations between error and variance in a visual way by providing a combined view of the variance-based PM sampling pattern and the error across phases.